karanpratapsingh/react-native-boilerplate/README.md

 Checkout this great light weight Redux like implementation using just the `React Context` api: [No-Redux](https://github.com/RichardBray/no-redux)

-If you like to use other great solutions such as MobX, RxJS then feel free to remove redux by using `yarn run redux:remove`
+If you like to use other great solutions such as MobX, RxJS then feel free to remove redux by using `yarn redux:remove`

 **Note**: you will have to configure the project files accordingly :sweat_smile: